coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 **PrivateKey** - Your Coralogix secret key.

-**SubsystemName** - The subsystem name you wish to allocate to this log shipper.
+**SubsystemName** - Sybsystem Name as it will be seen in Coralogix UI.

 **S3KeyPrefix** - 	The prefix of the path within the log, this way you can choose if only part of your bucket is shipped.